factopolis/factopolis/content/claims/hrc-favors-allowing-hundreds-of-millions-of-immigrants/_index.md

 ---
-title: Hillary Clinton Wants To Allow Hundreds of Millions of Immigrants Into U.S.
+title: Hillary Clinton wants to allow hundreds of millions of immigrants into U.S.
 summary: Clinton never said anything of the sort.
 checks:
   - checker: politifact